-Strengths Public consultation exercises undertaken for community input into the future management and development of the park; Park accessible to all of the community groups and organisations; Established community events and activities; Established links with children and young people through schools and youth services; Range of events from small-scale through to large scale Strong links to the community.
-Weaknesses No regular input from park users/visitors.
-Opportunities The introduction of educational walks, talks and projects in partnership with others; Establish a friends group, to focus on new themes and initiatives; Liaise with local youth panels on regular basis; Examine the feasibility of a site based 'park watch', involving the local community; Promote the park to non-users and to other Council services; Development of education programmes linked to heritage and the environment; Partnership working with other organisations to deliver some services e.g. creation of new habitats; Working with Bassetlaw Community and Voluntary Service (who area based across Priorswell Road near the Priory).
-Threats Non establishment of an active, hands-on friends group; Community groups deterred from using the park due to liability factors, the need for risk assessments, and insurance cover; Limited officer time and direct communication; Lack of promotion and marketing of the site for other uses due to limited budget provision.
+Strengths Weaknesses Opportunities Threats Public consultation and community involvement/input led to the Visitor Experience Masterplan 2018 setting out the future management and development of the park.
+Park accessible to all of the community groups and organisations.
+Established community events and activities.
+No regular input from park users/visitors.
+Links to groups and organisations that may use the park on a regular or ad-hoc basis.
+The introduction of educational walks, talks and projects in partnership with others.
+Establish a volunteer group, to focus on new themes and initiatives.
+Development of education programmes linked to heritage and the environment.
+Partnership working with other organisations to deliver some services e.g. creation of new habitats.
+Establish closer links with Bassetlaw Community Voluntary Service (BCVS) and Probation Services who are based locally Limited officer time and direct communication.